nightvision04/image-style-recognition/README.md

 This project uses a scikit pipeline to predict and sort the quality of photos across several metrics, such as:

-- filmic color style
+- Filmic color style
-- modern color style
+- Modern color style
-- framing style
+- Framing style
-- texture and interest
+- Texture and interest
-- geometric interest
+- Geometric interest

 It has the ability to detect professional photos with a tolerance of 3-5% and provides a granular score between 0.01 and 1.00 to the user with a variety of sorting options.
-It is particularily useful at rejecting amatuer photography, and has application for companies which want to prioritize the display of inspiring content.
+It is particularily useful for projects who may wish to algorithmically:

+- Reject Amatuer Images
+- Prioritize Inspiring Images
+- Optimize Viewer Engagement
+- Optimize Brand Image
+- Automatically Promote Attractive Content

 # Dependencies